-Non-South African citizens and South African citizens with foreign qualifications must comply with all the admission requirements and the prerequisites for subjects/modules.\

-(\All such applications are submitted to the Admissions Committee of the Faculty for consideration.)
+Non-South African citizens and South African citizens with foreign qualifications must comply with all the admission requirements and the prerequisites for subjects/modules.
+(All such applications are submitted to the Admissions Committee of the Faculty for consideration.)

-Only a limited number of non-South African candidates are admitted to undergraduate studies in the faculty.
-In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS, SAT or Institutional Proficiency Test (currently the NBT), if required, in competition with other candidates who also comply with the admission requirements.
+Only a limited number of non-South African candidates are admitted to undergraduate studies in the Faculty.
+In addition to meeting the admission requirements, admission is based on the performance in the TOEFL, IELTS or SAT, if required, in competition with other candidates who also comply with the admission requirements.

-- Non-South African citizens (even if they or their parents have permanent residence or valid work permits in South Africa) - Citizens of SADC-countries with non-South African qualifications - Citizens of other countries with non-South African qualifications - South African citizens and diplomats applicable to LLB applicants) and either of the IELTS, TOEFL or the SAT so that their suitability for admission to the Faculty can be determined.
+- Non-South African citizens (even if they or their parents have permanent residence or valid work permits in South Africa) - Citizens of SADC-countries with non-South African qualifications - Citizens of other countries with non-South African qualifications - South African citizens and diplomats

-It may be expected of South African citizens as well as diplomats and the children of diplomats with non-South African qualifications to write the Institutional Proficiency Test (currently the NBT is not
+It may be expected of South African citizens as well as diplomats and the children of diplomats with non-South African qualifications to write the IELTS, TOEFL or SAT so that their suitability for admission to the Faculty can be determined.

-Candidates must have completed the National Senior Certificate with admission to degree studies or a certificate of conditional exemption on the basis of a candidate's non-South African ("foreign") qualifications, the so-called "Immigrant" or "Foreign Conditional Exemption".
-The only condition for the "Foreign Conditional Exemption" that is accepted is: 'completion of the degree course'.
+Candidates must have completed the National Senior Certificate with admission to degree studies or a certificate of complete exemption on the basis of a candidate's non-South African ('foreign') qualifications, the so-called "Immigrant" or 'Foreign Complete Exemption'.
+The only condition for the 'Foreign Complete Exemption' that is accepted is 'completion of the degree course.'
 The exemption certificate is obtainable from Universities South Africa (USAf).
-Detailed information is available on the website at mb.usaf.ac.za.
+Detailed information is available on the website at click here.

-Minimum requirements

-Achievement level

-English Home Language or English
+Minimum requirementsAchievement levelEnglish Home Language or EnglishFirst Additional LanguageNSC/IEBAS Level

-First Additional Language

-APS

-NSC/IEB AS Level
+\ Candidates that fulfil the requirements for admission as set out in this brochure will be conditionally accepted on a first-come-first-served basis until 30 September, subject to the availability of places.
+However, as applications already open on 1 March and spaces are limited candidates are urged to apply as early as possible in the year.

-- \ Candidates with an APS of 32 or higher will, on receipt of their applications, be accepted on a continuous basis until 30 September or until all available places have been taken.
-Candidates with an APS of 38 or higher will be accepted on a continuous basis until registration in January of the next academic year, irrespective of the number of candidates already accepted. - \ \Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
-International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+\ \Cambridge A-level candidates who obtained at least a D in the required subjects, will be considered for admission.

+\ \International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.